 ‘Yellow Wave’ foliage detail mature commercial planting younger plant another nice plant light, clear yellow leaves with thin green margins and streaks.
 To 3’.
 Moderately wide leaves have a pleasantly relaxed habit.
 Low reversion rate.
 The best yellow?

-upright basal stems, eventually from short underground stolons or
+spread initially from upright basal stems, eventually from short

-aerial roots on stems.
-Dark green leaves are relatively formal
+underground stolons or aerial roots on stems.
+Dark green leaves

-borne on tall, branched stalks.
-They produce copious amounts of nectar,
+flowers are borne on tall, branched stalks.
+They produce copious

-to the point of being annoying if you brush by them and it sprinkles
+amounts of nectar, to the point of being annoying if it

-all over you, but this is what makes them such outstanding attractors
+sprinkles all over you, but this is what makes them such

-of hummingbirds.
-Full sun to mostly shade, average to infrequent
+outstanding hummingbird magnets.
+Full sun to mostly shade,

 Phyllitus scolopendrium HART'S TONGUE FERN at UC Berkeley Botanic Garden in Marty's Paradise Park shade garden syn.
 Asplenium scolopendrium, this is a fern I dismissed as a tender terrarium species until I saw charming, healthy stands scattered throughout the UC Berkeley Botanic Garden.
 It forms discrete clumps to about 12" tall and 16" across, and is rather drought tolerant (for a fern!) when established.
 This almost looks like a native when it is fully established, and is quite at home among redwoods in deep, cool, shade.
 It is rarely seen in California gardens and I think it is often just too dry for young plants.
 We have had troubel with it here at our nursery as well.
 The trick in growing this species seems to be nurturing it past the more delicate, tender juvenile phase.
 Once it starts to put on the more leathery mature leaves it toughens up considerably.
 Part sun to full shade, hardy to about 0F.
 Sunset zones 2-9, 14-24/USDA zone 4.
 North America, Europe.
 Polypodiaceae. rev 1/2010